Sally Ridge: Career

 In May 2011, Ridge took part in a fashion show in Christchurch, also featuring model Nicky Watson, to raise money for the earthquake relief as part of the successful Rise Up Christchurch Telethon on Māori Television.

-In September 20120, Ridge along with her eldest daughter Jaimie, appeared in reality TV show entitled "The Ridges" on TV3 (New Zealand).
+In September 2012, Ridge along with her eldest daughter Jaime, appeared in reality TV show The Ridges on TV3.

 In February 2020, it was announced that Sally Ridge had split from Rich Lister Glenn Cotterill and is now focusing on her real estate career.
 She works for Bayleys Auckland central.

 Personal life

 Ridge married former All Black and rugby league captain Matthew Ridge.
-Together they had two children, a daughter, Jaime, and son, Boston before they broke up in 2001.
+Together they had two children, a daughter, Jaime Ridge, and son, Boston, before they broke up in 2001.

 In 2003, Ridge started a relationship with ex-international cricketer Adam Parore.